 At first glance it seems like the dub names were chosen at random, but upon realization that all of the first-year students (Chazz, his cronies, etc.) who start off in Obelisk Blue must have gone to DA's prep school, all of the preppy names make sense.

-Before going to Domino City, Sartorius is coldly confessing to Aster that their friendship is only a part of destiny, like everything else he taught him, and Aster's purpose was served brainwashing members, Sartorius has tears running down his face.
-Strange for the Big Bad to be crying while displaying his Manipulative Bastard plan, but later on revealed Sartorius was under Demonic Possession by the Light of Destruction and it was the real Sartorius crying as the Light cut off his friendship with Aster.
+Before going to Domino City, when Sartorius is coldly confessing to Aster that their friendship is only a part of destiny, like everything else he taught him, and Aster's purpose was served by brainwashing members, Sartorius has tears running down his face.
+Strange for the Big Bad to be crying while displaying his Manipulative Bastard plan, but later on it's revealed Sartorius was under Demonic Possession by the Light of Destruction and it was the real Sartorius crying as the Light cut off his friendship with Aster.

 Yubel is an exaggerated Violently Protective Girlfriend during Jaden's childhood because she has been the guardian of the Supreme King's vessel for several unknown lifetimes.
 Who knows what experiences Yubel has encountered trying to protect him from people pretending to earn his trust, or even considering the Supreme King himself can turn out to be evil, Yubel didn't take any chances with whatever Jaden or his friends might believe his best interests are.

 After Zexal's reveal of the Numeron Code, Nightshroud's speech about the origins of the universe as represented by a single card becomes much less metaphorical in retrospect.

 Yubel has a right female side and a male left side, which is probably inspired by a saying in Asia "male on the left, female on the right".